learn-co-curriculum/intro-to-es2015/README.md

 }
 steven.displayFriends();
 ```
 SWEET!
 This changes the way `this` behaves.
 Instead of being a dynamic scope, it's now a __lexical__ scope.
-It makes it behave like would you would expect by looking at the text.
+It makes it behave like you would expect by looking at the text.

 ## Template strings